Tutorial | Build a multimodal knowledge bank for a RAG project#

 Create the Embed documents recipe#

-Let’s first create the Embed document recipe from the data that’s stored in the managed folder.
+First, create the Embed documents recipe from the various types of documents stored in the managed folder.

 1. In the Flow, select the dataiku_doc managed folder.

-2. Go to the Actions tab and click Embed documents under the Visual Recipes section.
+2. Go to the Actions (Actions icon.) tab of the right panel, and click Embed documents under the Visual Recipes section.

-3. In the New embed documents recipe window:
+3. In the New embed documents recipe window, name the output knowledge bank knowledge_bank.

-• In the Embedding model field, select a model you can use for text embedding (i.e. text vectorization, which means encoding the semantic information into a numerical representation).
+4. In the Embedding model field, select an LLM you can use for text embedding (that is, text vectorization, which means encoding the semantic information into a numerical representation).

 Screenshot of the creation page of an Embed recipe.